sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

 Known limitations:

 - Only indexed repositories will show results for structural search.
-On [Sourcegraph](https://sourcegraph.com/search), we index roughly the top 13,000 repositories by GitHub stars.
+On [Sourcegraph](https://sourcegraph.com/search), we index approximately 10,000 of the most popular repositories on GitHub.
 - To use this query syntax you must include `patterntype:structural` to activate the search type.
 - See [additional functionality and limitations](https://docs.sourcegraph.com/user/search/structural#current-functionality-and-restrictions)